NJU-3DV/Relightable3DGaussian/readme.md

     |   |   |   |   |── pmasks
     |   |   |   |   |── sfm_scene.json
     │   │   │── ...
+    ├── Synthetic4Relight
+    |   ├── air_baloons
+    |   ├── ...

 ```

 #### Ground Points for composition
-For multi-object composition, we manually generate a ground plane with relightable 3D Gaussian representation, which can be downloaded [here](https://box.nju.edu.cn/f/f31b03438e0d445f9f90/?dl=1).
+For multi-object composition, we manually generate a ground plane with relightable 3D Gaussian representation, which can be downloaded [here](https://box.nju.edu.cn/f/c51d9de245f04d0fb872/?dl=1).
 We put the *ground.ply* in the folder *./point*.

 ### Running
 We run the code in a single NVIDIA GeForce RTX 3090 GPU (24G).
 To reproduce the results in the paper, please run the following code.